Independence-class aircraft carrier: Service

 Completed in the course of 1943, and coming into service with the first eight of the Essex-class carriers, the nine Independence-class ships made up a vital component of the Fast Carrier Task Force, which carried the Navy's offensive through the central and western Pacific from November 1943 through August 1945.
 Eight of these carriers participated in the Battle of the Philippine Sea in June 1944, which effectively ended Japan's carrier air power.
 The light carriers provided 40 percent of the Fast Carrier Task Force's fighters and 36 percent of the torpedo bombers.
 The protection on these carriers was modest, and munitions often had to be stowed at the hangar level, a factor that contributed greatly to the loss of Princeton in October 1944.

 Ships in class

 The nine ships of the Independence class were all converted from Cleveland-class light cruisers building at the New York Shipbuilding Corporation shipyard, Camden, New Jersey.
 Initially classified as "aircraft carriers" (CV), all were re-designated "small aircraft carriers" (CVL) on 15 July 1943 while four ships were still under construction.
+Two-thirds of the ships in the class took their names from decisive battles, including the Texas Revolution's Battle of San Jacinto, the Mexican-American War's Battle of Monterey and the American Revolutionary War's Battle of Princeton.